Skip to content

 Sequence counterSC12Holds sequence counter value

 The S flip-flop represents the sign of the result after performing an arithmetic or logic operation.
-This flip-flop is a replica of most significant bit of the result.
-This flip-flop shows correct sign if sign-magnitude representation is used while performing the operation.
+This flip-flop is a replica of the most significant bit of the result.
+This flip-flop shows the correct sign if sign-magnitude representation is used while performing the operation.

 Control Unit